chriskrycho/v5.chriskrycho.com/site/journal/2022 in Review/The Rest of Life.md

 </aside>

 The main downside this year was that my camera started having sensor issues at Thanksgiving—dropping out to only the red or only the green pixels.
-The main highlight of this year was the couple fun rentals I did: [some gear for our Disney World trip] and [of the Leica Q2 last week][q2]… because of the aforementioned sensor issues.
+The main highlight of this year was the couple fun rentals I did: [some gear for our Disney World trip][disney] and [of the Leica Q2 last week][q2]… because of the aforementioned sensor issues.
 I’m hoping the repairs don’t cost me an arm and a leg, because I *really* love having my good camera handy, and really miss it when it’s not present.

 [disney]: https://v5.chriskrycho.com/journal/disney-world-2022-camera-gear/
 [q2]: https://v5.chriskrycho.com/essays/the-leica-q2/